DavyJonesLocker/es6_module_transpiler-rails/README.md

 ## Usage ##

-Your modules will transpile are named based upon their directory nesting + filename, as long as the file has the `.es6` extension.
+Your modules will transpile and are named based upon their directory nesting + filename, as long as the file has the `.es6` extension.
 For example, `app/assets/javascripts/controllers/fooController.js.es6`